usnistgov/mass2/docs/getting_started.md

 ### How to load pre-filtered pulses from OFF files

 OFF files do not record the entire microcalorimeter pulse, but only a summary of it.
 This means that no analysis steps that require the raw pulse can be performed.
 Also, many of the per-pulse summary quantities that exist in an OFF file have different names (and perhaps slightly different definitions) than the corresponding fields computed in a standard LJH-based analysis.
-Use of OFF files is not a primary goal of Mass2 in the initial released, but they are supported for legacy analysis.
+Use of OFF files is not a primary goal of Mass2 in the initial release, but they are supported for legacy analysis.

 ```python
 # Load one OFF file into an `OffFile` object'